DIY Painted Concrete Pool Deck and Patio

 UPDATE: See the final styled pool reveal here!

-UPDATE TO THE UPDATE: 2 years later, this pool deck and patio paint is still holding up perfectly despite corrosive salt water from the pool always splashing on it!
+UPDATE TO THE UPDATE: 4 years later, this pool deck and patio paint is still holding up perfectly despite corrosive salt water from the pool always splashing on it!
 No scuffs or signs of peeling at all.
 Score!

 Costly Outdoor Concrete Painting Mistakes You Should Know Before Starting

 A word of caution: Do NOT use bright white concrete paint.
 It will basically burn your retinas in the bright sun.
+Even though lighter colors will help you have a cool deck on hot days, white paint is a big no-no.

-To be fair, we were in the depths of wrangling an ear-infection/colic-prone baby not sleeping through the night back when we made that mistake and that didn’t help our willingness to fix our mistake right away.
+(To be fair, we were in the depths of wrangling an ear-infection/colic-prone baby not sleeping through the night back when we made that mistake and that didn’t help our willingness to fix our mistake right away.)

-And now we finally decided it was time to remedy this for good!
+After over a year of looking at the start of this bad paint job attempt, we finally decided it was time to remedy this for good!

 How Much Professional Concrete Pool Deck Painting Costs